microsoft/BuildTourHack/stories/3/313_InkCanvas.md

              >
     ```

-2. We can now add UWP XAML controls directly on the page.
+2. We can now add two UWP XAML controls directly on the page.

     * Add the InkCanvas below the camera image but above the nose image
     * Add the InkToolbar control between the top button and the imageGrid.